jhealy/awesome/functions.md

 * Monitor Azure Functions - https://docs.microsoft.com/en-us/azure/azure-functions/functions-monitoring
 * Sampling configuration <https://docs.microsoft.com/en-us/azure/azure-functions/functions-monitoring#configure-sampling>

+## PREMIUM FUNCTIONS

+Pre-warmed instances are shared by all apps in your plan.
+So, with 3 apps with low load and a minimal memory footprint you would be running on just your pre-warmed instances.
+You can only deploy Function Apps to this plan, no other resource, like Logic Apps can share that capacity.

+You are always billed for 24/7 usage of your minimum plan size with Premium Funcitons.
+So, multiply your min plan size by the number of seconds in your month and the CPU/memory size you’ve chosen to get that minimum cost.
+Once you scale beyond that you are charged at the same CPU/memory rate for the time you are running on a worker at the full CPU/memory size of that instance.
+There is no per-execution billing and multiple Function apps are loaded onto the same worker if there is capacity.

 ## SAMPLES

 * Approval Workflow with SendGrid - Durable Functions Pattern - https://blog.mexia.com.au/azure-durable-functions-approval-workflow-with-sendgrid